d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 \sum_{i=1}^k a_i\mathbf{v_i} = 0.
 $$

-In this case, we could solve for one of the vectors in terms of some combination of the others, and effectively render it redundant.
+In this case, we can solve for one of the vectors in terms of some combination of the others, and effectively render it redundant.
 Thus a linear dependence in the columns of a matrix is a witness to the fact that our matrix is compressing the space down to something lower dimension than it potentially could be.
-If there is no linear dependence, then there is no compression into a lower dimensional space, and we say the vectors are *linearly independent*.
+If there is no linear dependence we say the vectors are *linearly independent*.
+If the columns of a matrix are linearly independent, no compression occurs and the operation can be undone.

 ## Rank

 If we have a general $n\times m$ matrix, it is reasonable to ask what dimension space the matrix maps into.
 A concept known as the *rank* will be our answer.
 In the previous section, we noted that a linear dependence bears witness to compression of space into a lower dimension than it might originally appear, and so we will be able to use this to define the notion of rank.
-In particular, the rank of a matrix $\mathbf{A}$ is the largest number of linearly independent columns that we can find.
+In particular, the rank of a matrix $\mathbf{A}$ is the largest number of linearly independent columns amongst all subsets of columns.
 For example, the matrix

 $$
 \mathbf{B} = \begin{bmatrix}